-The importance of innovation portfolios to focus innovation efforts
+The importance of innovation portfolio management to focus innovation efforts

 The Gartner report “Define Innovation Along 7 Dimensions to Prioritize Your Innovation Efforts” underpins the premise that innovation is executing new ideas that create value.
 It equips business leaders and innovation champions with the inside track on leveraging insights to build a solid innovation portfolio.